jacobkap/crimebythenumbers/docs/pdf-scraping.md

 Each file name starts with the same 5 character ("year-unique ID") value indicating the shooting number that we scraped from the table.
 The files then occasionally have the address of the shooting and end with ".pdf".
 This is our match.
 For each file we want to just keep the first 5 characters which are an exact match to the "shooting_number" column.
 There are a few ways to do this but we'll use the function `substr()` as it well-suited for this task.

-`substr()` takes a string and returns nth-mth characters in that string.
+`substr()` takes a string and returns nth-mth (inclusive) characters in that string.
 Let's see how this works using the word "apple".

 ```r